IDEA4RC/microk8s-playbook/README.md

 This playbook will do the following:
 - install microk8s
 - enable several IDEA4RC capsule dependencies like istio, helm, metalLB, prometheus, kiali
-- Install an unconfigured Vantage6 node in its own virtualenv, together with Docker

 ## Installation steps
 install ansible on the provisioner node: